Common Reading Program

 Faculty and staff also read the common reading and find a myriad of ways to use it to engage first-year students.
 In the classroom, in the residence halls, in administrative offices, over lunch, and in the gym, they engage students and each other in what are hoped to be lively conversations that challenge all to think critically about this text.

-This year the university has assembled a collection of readings related to the yearlong university theme “Freedom and Responsibility.”
-Members of the Class of 2016 should read this book and complete the related assignment before arriving on campus.
+This year the university has assembled a collection of readings related to the yearlong university theme “Adventure.”
+Members of the Class of 2019 should read this anthology and complete the related assignment before arriving on campus.
 There will be opportunities for discussion about this book with peers, orientation team leaders, resident advisors and professors during Welcome Week.
 The assignment will be collected in the first Perspectives class.